ryojikamei/nnl-builder/README.md

 5. *It has active security updates.* Like general distribution, in other words, unlike distributions for old machines, it provides security updates.

-** What is 'NoNameLinux Builder'? **
+**What is 'NoNameLinux Builder'?**

 NoNameLinux Builder *will be* a couple of scripts to build NoNameLinux installation image itself.

-** Why NoNameLinux is developed? **
+**Why NoNameLinux is developed?**
 I was a Linux distribution developer for 15 years, but, recently I had not gotten any Linux distribution development jobs.
 All jobs are gone to foreign engineers.
 But anyway I need to continue it because I like it.
-NNL is a little piece of something for me.
+NNL is a little piece of something for my peaceful mind.